After three years of around-the-clock tracking of COVID-19 data from...

 Initially the map followed the naming scheme used by the World Health Organization.
 It then switched to names of nations designated by the U.S. State Department.

-The website and its contents, including all data, mapping, and analysis, copyright 2020 Johns Hopkins University, all rights reserved, is provided to the public strictly for educational and academic research purposes.
+Yes: the website and its contents, including all data, mapping, and analysis, copyright 2020 Johns Hopkins University, all rights reserved.

 Reliance on the website for medical guidance or use of the website in commerce is strictly prohibited.
 The Johns Hopkins University hereby disclaims any and all representations and warranties with respect to the website, including accuracy, fitness for use, and merchantability.